 FDA restricts the use of silicone implants for women who are 22 or older; saline implants are approved for women who are at least 18 years old

 Another decision to be made is where to place the incisions.
 There are many factors to be weighed when considering incision types, such as the degree of enlargement desired, your existing breast anatomy, your personal preference, and your breast implant type.
-Dr. Bogdan always strives to minimize scarring and will work with you to determine which incision method is right for your personal needs.
+Dr. Bogdan and Dr. Cason both strive to minimize scarring and will work with you to determine which incision method is right for your personal needs.

-The inframammary approach is the most commonly utilized at Dr. Bogdan’s breast enlargement practice.
-This small incision is made along the underside of the breast where it meets the chest wall and is typically well-concealed in the fold beneath the breast.
+The inframammary approach is the most commonly utilized at 2301 Plastic Surgery.
+Both of our well trained physicians agree that this small incision (made along the underside of the breast where it meets the chest wall) is well-concealed in the fold beneath the breast.
 This incision method allows for the best access to the interior breast anatomy for optimal implant placement and adjustment.